Europe 1450 to 1789 : encyclopedia of the early modern world (Ref. D 209 .E97 2004)

 - Research reviews and literary journals of the 18th and 19th centuries

-- Photographs of the Bayerishe Staatsbibliothek
+- Manuscripts and photographs of the Bayerishe Staatsbibliothek

 - Reichstag proceedings, transcripts, 1867-1895